chrelli/bioRxiv-word-template/README.md

   <img src="word_styles.png" width="350">

 * Change the font of all equations to "Stix Two Math".
 It can be convenient to [change the default font](https://superuser.com/questions/1114697/select-a-different-math-font-in-microsoft-word).
 Annoyingly, there is no easy way to select all equations in a MS Word document.
-If the main text is in English and does not require special language glyphs, the whole main text can be typeset with "Stix Two Math" and there is need to select just equations.
 Selecting equations [is possible (sort of)](https://www.extendoffice.com/documents/word/751-word-select-equation.html) by opening the "Microsoft Visual Basic for Applications" window (alt/option+F11) and executing (click Insert > Module, then F5 to run):

   ```
   Sub SelectAllEquations()